-Janet Bishop has been a professional genealogist for 18 years.
-Based in Fife, her research service covers genealogy in the whole of Scotland.
-Educated in Kirkcaldy and
+Janet Bishop has been a professional genealogist for 20 years.
+Now based in Fife, her research service covers genealogical research of all kinds, in

 Educated in Kirkcaldy and Aberdeen, and having previously lived in the North East of Scotland for many years, Janet has a particular interest in and

-Outside of work, Janet takes an active part in all matters pertaining to the study of genealogy, family and local history.
-She is the current Chairman of SAFHS - the Scottish Association of
+Outside of work, Janet takes an active part in all matters pertaining to the study of genealogy, family and local history, and is a regular contributor of articles to